This post may contain affiliate links. Please read my disclosure and privacy policy.

 How to Make Stuffed Zucchini Boats

 Next, use a spoon to scoop out the center of the zucchini, including the small seeds.
 Leave roughly a 1/2-inch of zucchini flesh inside the boat so they will be sturdy enough to cook in the oven.
-Reserve the zucchini pulp for another use, like adding it to a zucchini smoothie or oatmeal.

 Remove the tender zucchini from the oven, and spoon the black bean mixture into each zucchini half.

 Depending on how many zucchini boats you choose to make, you might not use all the stuffing, and that’s ok!
-Save the leftovers for an egg scramble or stir fry later.
+Save the leftovers for an egg scramble or stir-fry later.

-Sprinkle shredded cheese on top for a cheesy topping and return the zucchini boats to the oven until the cheese has melted, about 5 to 8 more minutes.
+Sprinkle some shredded cheese on top (optional) and return the zucchini boats to the oven until the cheese has melted, about 5 to 8 more minutes.
+Or you can turn on the broiler and watch closely until it is bubbly.

 Ingredients